DUCANHTRA/DUCANHTRA/README.md

 ## 👨‍💻 About Me

-- 🎓 Software Engineer | Based in Australia 🇦🇺
+- 🎓 Computer Science Student at Swinburne University | Based in Australia 🇦🇺 | Major in Software Engineer
 - 🚀 Building full-stack systems and real-world simulations
 - 🧠 Focused on logistics platforms, 3D graph visualization, and AI
 - 💬 Ask me about **NestJS**, **Angular**, **.NET**, **Node.js**, **Vue.js**